CollectionBuilder/cb-docs/docs/walkthroughs/transfer-walkthrough.md

 - GitHub Desktop will ask you to confirm the path of the repository you are cloning.
 Once you click the blue **Clone** button, GitHub Desktop will create a new folder on your computer with the matching your repository name and clone the contents of the repository from GitHub.

-{% include feature/image.html img="clone-demo.gif" alt="User clicking on the clone button in GitHub Desktop to clone the repository from GitHub" border=true width="80%" %}
+{% include feature/image.html img="clone-gh.gif" alt="User clicking on Code dropdown and then the Open with GitHub Desktop button" border=true width="80%" %}

 - Once the repository is cloned to your local machine via GitHub Desktop, click the **Show in Finder** button _(on Mac)_ or the **Show in Explorer** button _(on Windows)_.

     - Alternatively, in the top menu, click **Repository** and then **Show in Finder** _(on Mac)_ or **Show in Explorer** _(on Windows)_

-[GIF OF PRESSING SHOW IN FINDER BUTTON HERE]
+{% include feature/image.html img="show-finder-gh.gif" alt="User clicking on Show in Finder button in GitHub Desktop" border=true width="80%" %}

 - This will show you the GH Repository as folders of files.

-## 2. Create a CSV Transfer Repository
+## 2. Download a CSV Transfer Repository as a ZIP file

-- On the [CollectionBuilder-CSV template](https://github.com/CollectionBuilder/collectionbuilder-csv){:target="_blank" rel="noopener"}, click the green **Use this template** button.
-Then click **Create a new repository**.

-- Name your repository something like **csv-transfer-repository** and leave it as Public.

-- Click the green **Create repository** button.

-- Then click the green **Code** button and then **Download ZIP**.
+- On the [CollectionBuilder-CSV template](https://github.com/CollectionBuilder/collectionbuilder-csv){:target="_blank" rel="noopener"}, click the green **Code** button and then **Download ZIP**.

-[GIF OF CLICKING ON CODE THEN DOWNLOAD ZIP HERE]
+{% include feature/image.html img="download-csv-zip.gif" alt="User clicking on the Code button and then Download ZIP on the GitHub web interface" border=true width="80%" %}

 - Expand the ZIP file by double clicking on it.

-- Now, you should have both the GH Repository and the CSV Transfer Repository open in Finder or Explorer.
+- Now, you should have both the CSV Transfer Repository and the GH Repository open in Finder or Explorer.

-SCREENSHOT HERE OF GH REPO AND CSV TRANSFER REPO OPEN IN FINDER
+{% include feature/image.html img="side-by-side.gif" alt="User showing the GH repository and the CSV transfer repository windows side by side" border=true width="80%" %}

 ## 3. Check your commit history to see which files have been changed

 - Before you begin transferring files, look in your **commit history** of your GH Repository to see which files you have changed.

+- To view your commit history, click on **commits** (i.e., the clock icon) located in the <> Code section of your repository.

+- You can click on a commit message to see which file you changed.
 These will be the files that you keep in the repository.
 Do not replace these files with files from the CSV Transfer Repository.

-[GIF HERE OF LOOKING AT COMMIT HISTORY]
+{% include feature/image.html img="check-commits.gif" alt="User checks commit history and clicks on a commit to see which file was changed" border=true width="80%" %}

 - **Files to Keep:** Usually files like **about.md** and **home-infographic.html** may have been changed.
 In addition to any files that you have changed, make sure to leave the **config.yml** file and all the files in the **_data folder** and **objects folder**.
 You may also want to leave some files from the **assets/img folder**, such as organization logos, etc.